kubedb/docs/docs/guides/mysql/upgrading/minorversion/standalone.md

 #### Prepare Group Replication

 At first, we are going to deploy a standalone using supported that `MySQL` version whether it is possible to upgrade from this version to another.
-In the next two section we are going to find out supported version and version upgrade constraints.
+In the next two sections, we are going to find out the supported version and version upgrade constraints.

 **Find supported MySQLVersion:**